How to Prevent Emails From Going to Spam in 2021 – The Ultimate, No Bullshit Guide You’re Looking For.

 Nearly nobody talks about this.

-Surprise : all domains / TLDs are not equal to get a great email deliverability.
+Surprise : all domains / TLDs are not equal in terms of email deliverability.

 Why ?
 Because some domains and extensions are more associated to spam than others.

 A spammer keeps burning domains because his deliverability is constantly dropping.